Ninjastrike/SOC-Log-Analysis/dns-threat-detection-splunk/README.md

 ## 🧠 Analyst Notes

-* Repeated NXDOMAIN responses suggest attempts to resolve non-existent or dynamically generated domains, which is commonly observed in malware or command-and-control (C2) communication.
+* Repeated NXDOMAIN responses and uncommon domain patterns may indicate attempts to contact non-existent or malicious infrastructure.

-* The presence of uncommon or suspicious domain names may indicate external infrastructure not typically used in normal business operations.
+* DNS beaconing behaviour, characterised by periodic and consistent query intervals, is commonly associated with command-and-control (C2) communication used by malware to maintain persistence.

-* Beaconing behaviour, characterised by repeated queries from the same source at regular intervals, is consistent with automated communication rather than normal user activity.
+* DNS traffic is often overlooked but can act as a covert communication channel for attackers, including data exfiltration and remote command execution.

-* DNS traffic is often used as a covert channel, making anomalies such as long domains or repeated failed queries important indicators of potential compromise.
+* Suspicious domain patterns and query behaviour should be validated using external threat intelligence sources to determine reputation and risk level.

 ---